Telegram

 - message sends omit `message_thread_id` (Telegram rejects `sendMessage(...thread_id=1)`)- typing actions still include `message_thread_id`

-Topic inheritance: topic entries inherit group settings unless overridden (`requireMention`, `allowFrom`, `skills`, `systemPrompt`, `enabled`, `groupPolicy`).`agentId` is topic-only and does not inherit from group defaults.
+Topic inheritance: topic entries inherit group settings unless overridden (`requireMention`, `allowFrom`, `skills`, `systemPrompt`, `enabled`, `groupPolicy`).`agentId` is topic-only and does not inherit from group defaults.`topics."*"` sets defaults for every topic in that group; exact topic IDs still win over `"*"`.

 **Per-topic agent routing**: Each topic can route to a different agent by setting `agentId` in the topic config.
 This gives each topic its own isolated workspace, memory, and session.
 Example: